stuartverschoyle/apollon-gatsby/src/pages/about/our-team.md

         Director
       description: >-
-        A capital markets veteran with over thirty years’ experience, Mr. Sheil is currently active in the technology and mining sectors.
+        A capital markets veteran with over thirty years’ experience, Mr. Sheil has experience across a number of sectors.

+        Mr Sheil contributes a broad depth of experience and knowledge of capital markets to the board of Apollon.
+Kevin also brings key expertise to Apollon UK from working as a consultant to an Artificial Intelligence (“AI”) technology firm, providing valuable input as Apollon continues to grow its line of AI-determined patient specific cannabis medicines and commercialise its unique 3D Pharmaceutical Printer.

         Mr. Sheil began his career at the London Stock Exchange in 1985, before moving into corporate broking with HSBC, Credit Lyonnais and Barclays.
-Mr. Sheil was a telecom sector specialist with Barclays, Credit Suisse and then Citibank where he was top ranked and worked for over ten years, most recently as as Head of Multi-Product Sales before spending over nine years as a general equity fund manager.
+Mr. Sheil was a telecom sector specialist with Barclays, Credit Suisse and then Citibank where he worked for over 10 years and was consistently top ranked in Extel & Institutional Investor surveys.
+Most recently at Citibank, Mr Sheil worked as Head of Multi-Product Sales and was responsible for broking equity-based products and fixed Income to institutional accounts.
+After leaving Citibank, Mr Sheil spent over nine years as a general equity fund manager at Trium Capital Managers.
+As a fund manager, Kevin worked with an active global fund focussed on creating high alpha returns.
   advisory:
     - image: /img/about/herb-fritsche@2x.jpg
       header: HERB FRITSCHE, PH.D